infobar-image

 We many times have a scenario where we need to find positive and negative numbers that net off or offset to zero in a range of cells in Excel.
 Especially when we are trying to delete the offsetting amounts like in an accounting report where debits and credits that offset each other are to be eliminated or where we match debits and credits to arrive at a net sum of zero.

 We will now just look at how this can be done in Excel.
 The version I am using is Microsoft Office 2016.
-If you want to see the excel file for this purpose, you can download it from the link given at the end of this article.
+If you want to see the Excel file for this purpose, you can download it from the link given at the end of this article.

 Assuming we have listed the numbers in one column ‘B’ as in the below screenshot.